joshchew24/notes/FNH 330/Estate-bottled.md

   - Mis en bouteille au domaine
   - Mis en bouteille a la propriété
   - Gutsabfüllung
+  - Erzeugerabfullung
 ---
 # Estate-bottled
 - all grapes were grown by, wine was processed by, and bottled at the estate
 	- in Bordeaux and other regions, winery $\equiv$ château
 	- in [[Burgundy]], estate $\equiv$ *domaine*
+- Erzeugerabfullung
+	- slightly different
+	- estate bottled by a co-op or group of growers